dy1z/docs/content/docs/configuration/tailwindcss.md

 ## !important

+Emails still need to use inline CSS, most notably for these reasons:

+- Outlook only reads the first class in a `class=""` attribute, and ignores the rest.
+  So it'll only use `a` from `class="a b"`
+- Some email clients don't support embedded CSS (i.e. in `<style>`)

-The `important` option needs to be `true`, in order for the responsive utilities to actually override inlined CSS:
+Because of this, the `important` option is set to `true`, in order for the responsive utilities to actually override inlined CSS:

 ```js
 // tailwind.config.js